AtmaMani/atmamani.github.io/blog/building-restful-apis-with-flask-in-python/index.md

 if __name__ == '__main__':
 	app.run()
 ```
-In the code above, you have defined 2 endpoints - a root / landing page and a `/time` endpoint.
+In the code above, you have defined 2 endpoints - a root `/` landing page and a `/time` endpoint.
 You can run this app from terminal as `python -m <filename>` which will start the webserver and give you an IP address to go or call.

 ## Passing arguments
 When calling an endpoint, users can send the server some information.
-This info can be sent via GET or POST calls.
-By following HTTP verbs, if user wants to collect info back, they should send it via GET, else if the call is to perform some operation on the server side, then POST.
+This info can be sent via `GET` or `POST` calls.
+By following HTTP verbs, if user wants to collect info back, they should send it via `GET`, else if the call is to perform some operation on the server side, then use `POST`, `PUT`, `DELETE`.

 ```python
 from flask import request # used to parse payload